atlasxomics/AtlasXbrowser_docs/ROICharacterization.rst

 Acivating Tixels
 ################

-Based on the results of the adaptive thresholding and how many pixels within a tixel have been designated white, AtlasXbrowser automatically guesses which tixels are over tissue and which are not.
+Based on the results of the adaptive thresholding and how many pixels within a tixel have been designated white, AtlasXbrowser automatically predicts which tixels are over tissue and which are not.
 In this step you can examine the image and modify any of the classifications AtlasBrower made.

 #.
 Select **Activate** under the **On/Off Tissue** tab on the right side of the screen.